Crime

 On Wednesday night, the district attorney’s office confirmed that the search had turned up new evidence.

 In 2023, a cadaver dog alerted to topsoil near where the patio had been built in the home’s backyard, but as authorities dug deeper, the dog stopped picking up the scent, law enforcement sources said.
 Noel and his family lived mostly in a converted shed behind the home.
-A piece of an outdoor rug recovered in 2023 was also sent to an FBI lab for analysis.
+A piece of an outdoor rug, to which a dog also alerted in 2023, was sent to an FBI lab for analysis.

 Everman police have continued to search for the remains of 6-year-old Noel Rodriguez-Alvarez, who hasn’t been seen since 2022 and is presumed dead.